Tiago-o-Oliveira/PWM-Modulation-Verilog/README.md

 ![imagel](https://github.com/Tiago-o-Oliveira/PWM-Modulation-Verilog/assets/116642713/287f49dd-c151-48b3-b41d-c5d3dfd6df42)
 >[!NOTE]
->If you pay a little more attention to details, you may see that the figure is kinda edgy, this surely means that the sampling frequency is not adequate, raising it to 200 [Hz] would be better, but im keeping 100 for proof of concept
+>If you pay a little more attention to details, you may see that the figure is kinda edgy, this surely means that the sampling frequency is not adequate, raising it to 200 [Hz] would be better, but im keeping 100 for proof of concept.

 Now that we have our signal sampled, in order to load it in to memory, there are two more steps we need to take:quantization and codification.
 While you may find several different ways to do it, im choosing a method that i think is more intuitive.
 Taking a closer look to our signal, you may see that it has both negative and positve values,in a modulation like this one, we are intressed on this kind of oscilation, so we simply get rid of it applying an offset to our signal.

 ```Matlab
 %Previous code...
 %...
   m = m + abs(min(m))
 ```
 Having done that,we now have the same signal shape, but with a positive offset.Now you may notice that our signal varies from 0 to 6.75, we now must discretize this amplitude and assign a binary code to every amplitude step, im going to do that firstly normalizing the signal (making it ranges from 0 to 1) and then multiplying it by our max binary representation.

 ```Matlab
 %Previous code
 %...